isomerpages/imda-codesg/_in-schools/5b-playmaker-educators.md

 ---
-layout: leftnav-page-content
-title: For Educators
+title: 'For Educators'
 permalink: /in-schools/playmaker/for-educators/
-breadcrumb: For Educators
+breadcrumb: 'For Educators'
-collection_name: in-schools
-second_nav_title: PlayMaker
+third_nav_title: PlayMaker

 ---

 #### Early childhood educators can now look forward to educators’ workshops to understand more about age- and developmentally-appropriate technologies for pre-schoolers.